Essential coronavirus info Your safety is our first priority.

 LCC stood out to me over other London based universities for its openness to members of other courses, and through its access to unique facilities such as the Stanley Kubrick Archive.
 As for the course, I picked BA (Hons) Film and Television so that I could surround myself with other like-minded filmmakers.
 For a field so heavily based on collaboration, it can be surprisingly difficult to find people who share your drive to make films anywhere else.

-What’s the most interesting project you’ve worked on so far?
+What was the most interesting project you’ve worked on?

 What important piece of advice would you give to students thinking of studying this course?